Me-TV/Me-TV/README.md

 on a Debian system (remember Fedora puts the transmitter files in a slightly different place) will do the right thing of you live in the Crystal Palace transmitter region in the UK.
-I suspect people will want to scan on their local transmitter, in this case you should replace the uk-CrystalPalace with the name appropriate for the location you are when you run Me TV.
+I suspect people will want to scan on their local transmitter, in which case you should replace the uk-CrystalPalace with the name appropriate for the location you are when you run Me TV.

 If you do not have _dvb5-scan_ installed then best advice is to install it, preferably using the Linux